omar-polo/plass/README.md

 trees nor colors in the output; the absence of these is considered a feature.

-In addition, plass uses got(1) to manage the password store (but can be easily patched to use git(1) if desired.)
+In addition, plass uses got(1) to manage the password store and bundles a small utility to generate TOTP codes: totp(1).

-To install it, just execute
+To build and install it, just execute

+	$ make
 	$ doas make install

-and it'll install the script and the manpage in the correct place.
-For casual use, an `install-local' target that only copies the script in ~/bin is provided.
+For casual use, an `install-local` target that only copies the programs in ~/bin is provided.

-At the moment plass is completely compatible with pass, the same gpg commands are used to decrypt and encrypt the passwords entries.
-In the future, I'd like to switch the encryption tool to something different from gpg.
+At the moment plass is completely compatible with pass, but in the future I'd like to switch the encryption tool to something different to gpg.

 ## License